backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/Aurora SOA.md

 	- Example: *create a test environment using your production data*

 > [!note] You can migrate an RDS MySQL snapshot to Aurora MySQL Cluster.

+> [!question]- You have an Aurora DB Cluster where the automatic backup is enabled with a retention period of 10 days.
+You're using this Aurora DB Cluster for testing purposes, so you want to *disable automatic backups to reduce costs*.
+What should you do?
+> You *can't disable Aurora DB Cluster Automatic Backups*.

 ## CloudWatch Metrics
 - **`AuroraReplicaLag`**: amount of lag when replicating updates from the primary instance.